Minster Gates: Layout and architecture

-The street runs north-east, from the junction of Stonegate and Petergate, to Minster Yard, opposite the south door of York Minster.
+The street runs north-east from the junction of Stonegate and Petergate to Minster Yard, opposite the south door of York Minster.

 All the buildings on the street are listed.
-On the western side of the street lie 1 Minster Gates (with 15th-century origins) and 3–9 Minster Gates, a terrace of three-storey houses built in the early 18th-century.
-On eastern side are 2–8 Minster Gates, a terrace built in the 1840s, and 10a and 10 Minster Yard, completed in 1763.
+On the western side lie No. 1, with 15th-century origins; and Nos.
+3–9, a terrace of three-storey houses built in the early 18th century.
+On the eastern side are Nos.
+2–8, a terrace built in the 1840s; No. 10, constructed around 1755 along with an earlier No. 8, which was demolished; and 10 Minster Yard, completed in 1763.